Z4P0/doherty-soccer/src/README.md

 today:
+article category/series index

 /articles
 the articles ndex page
 ===================================
-load more on articles page
+"load more" on articles page
-search on articles page
+"search" on articles page